cgiosy/xxh32/README.md

 ### Without installation

-You can directly import in ES Modules. (works in Browser, Deno)
+You can directly import URL in ES Modules. (works in Browser, Deno)

 ```js
 import xxh32 from "https://unpkg.com/xxh32@1.2.0/index.min.js";